NicoleWij/Audiobook-Personal-Project/README.md

 # Book Percentage Calculator

 A web application to calculate the percentage of an audiobook you have listened to, along with the estimated time remaining based on your listening speed.
+Great for those of us who listen to lots of audiobooks and want to update our GoodReads page while we do it!

 <img src="audiobook-project/AudioCalcImage.png" alt="Book Percentage Calculator" width="400">